zworkb/pytorch-devcontainer/README.md

 - click ><  and select "reopen in container"

 with click on >< you can with selecting "reopen in container" and "reopen in local filesystem" switch between container and normal mode

+## test it

+now that the container should run locally/on ssh server, open `init.ipynb` in order to test if everything is set up correctly, if you have cuda on you host, you should see your GPU listed